Pakistan GDP set to grow by 5.3% by 2020: IMF

 2 Nov 2016: IMF appreciates economic reforms program of Pakistan which helped the country restore macroeconomic stability.

-24 October 2016 update: Christine Lagarde, Managing Director of IMF, congratulated PM Sharif on successfully completing the IMF programme, saying the completion reflected positively on the country and viewed as a symbol of credibility and stability.
+24 Oct: Christine Lagarde, Managing Director of IMF, congratulates PM Sharif on successfully completing the IMF programme, saying the completion reflected positively on the country and was viewed as a symbol of credibility and stability.

-“It is a fantastic step in your journey that you have achieved a better and solid economic position in a brief period of two years.” the IMF chief told the PM.
+“It is a fantastic step in your journey that you have achieved a better and solid economic position in a brief period of two years.” the IMF chief tells PM.

-Lagarde lauded the PM for steering the country out of multiple challenges and achieving macroeconomic stability in a short period of time.
+Lagarde lauds the PM for steering the country out of multiple challenges and achieving macroeconomic stability in a short period of time.

-“Pakistan is now in a better fiscal position and certainly out of economic crisis,” she said, according to PMO.
+“Pakistan is now in a better fiscal position and certainly out of economic crisis,” according to PM Office.

-Lagarde said Pakistan’s economic growth had gradually increased, fiscal deficit had reduced while inflation had continuously declined in the country.
+Lagarde says Pakistan’s economic growth had gradually increased, fiscal deficit reduced while inflation had continuously declined in the country.

 Pakistan GDP is set to grow by 5.3 percent in 2020, according to an IMF growth forecast for Pakistan, published in Bloomberg this year.